 Moving on from clothing and cars, we wanted to see how well respondents could spell items they were more likely to interact with daily and may even have in their own homes.

 Several food brand names gave respondents a hard time, but none more so than Ghirardelli, with 61% of respondents misspelling their name.
 Many disregarded the extra or silent letters in the chocolatier’s name for a simpler, more phonetical spelling, “Giradeli.”
 Another popular chocolate brand, Lindt, also proved tricky and was most often spelled as “Lynt.”

-Double letters also tripped up our spellers, as almost half forgot the second “L” in Orville Redenbacher's popcorn logo.
+Double letters also tripped up our spellers (similar to some Wordle answers), as almost half forgot the second “L” in Orville Redenbacher's popcorn logo.
 Even more respondents forgot the double “A” in Häagen-Dazs: 56% had difficulty with the Danish name for this Bronx-born ice cream company.
 Many also added a second “D” to Budweiser and an extra “R” to Pillsbury.

 Educated on Entertainment